 Practical information about Nordkapp

 You can fly to Honningsvåg which is the closest airport.
 From here you can take a car or other transport.
+Many people also fly to Alta, which is further away, but has a bigger selection of low cost tickets.

 Yes, the Hurtigruten stops for a visit to Nordkapp.